-Crucially, this is a vision for a transport system for everyone - safe, affordable, available and
+Crucially, this is a vision for a transport system for everyone - safe, affordable, available and accessible to all, where transport is planned with, and for, the people who use it.

 Our Vision:

 The west of Scotland will be an attractive, resilient and well-connected place with active, liveable communities and accessible, vibrant centres facilitated by high quality, sustainable and low carbon transport shaped by the needs of all.